sterny5/sterny5/Project3_code3.md

 concatenated_df <- summarize(grouped_df, Sequence = paste0(Sequence, collapse = ""))
 concatenated_df <- as.data.frame(concatenated_df)
 ```
-## Generating a data frame of amino acid usage by residue number
+## Generates data frame of amino acid use at all residues across all organisms/IDs
 > To answer Question 2, my goal was to generate a data frame that had the total number of aligned residues as rows and the possible amino acids (and gap) in columns.
 Then, for at each residue (row), for all IDs/organisms tested, the number of sequences that use each amino acids (columns) were counted and reported.

 ### Identifies the length of the alignment